 Grouting is the final step of installing ceramic wall tile after the tile adhesive has fully cured.
 Grouting is not difficult to do well, but it is even easier to do poorly.
 One key to success is to remember that grout has a limited working time and can dry before you know it.
-If you grout an area that's too large, the grout will set up and become difficult to work with or remove.
+If you grout an area that's too large, the grout will set and become difficult to work with or remove.
 The trick is to work in small areas of 5 to 10 square feet or less so you'll have enough time to complete the required steps before moving to the next section.

 Grout comes in premixed and powdered forms and in sanded or non-sanded types.
 Be sure to use the correct grout for the type of tile you have.
 Powdered grout must be mixed with water before use.
 Premixed grout comes in tubs and is convenient for small jobs.
 A non-sanded grout is suitable for grout joints up to 1/8 inch wide.
 Sanded grout is best for joints over 1/8 inch wide.
 Sanded grout is a little more difficult to work with than non-sanded, but it's stronger and helps prevent cracking in wide joints.